GautierBlandin/context-gpt/style.md

 - Do not put more than 2 arguments in a function.
 Instead, put the arguments in a single object.
 - Prefer the `function` keyword for top-level functions, including for React components
 - Prefer the `const` keyword for local (nested) functions

+## Classes

+- According to the 'What is more important comes first', private methods are declared last
+- Fields must be declared before methods
+- Every field and method should have an explicit access modifier